howsoai/platform-installation-examples/application-tls-termination/README.md

 The sidecar containers will need to be supplied with a server certificate to use for the TLS handshake with the Ingress controller.
 The ingress will need to be configured to trust these certificates, by placing either the certificates or a root signing certificate in its trust store.

-> Note: It may also be acceptible to disable the Ingress certificate verification check, lessening the security of the connection (potentially opening up a man-in-the-middle style attack), but still encrypting the traffic.
+> Note: It may also be acceptable to disable the Ingress certificate verification check, lessening the security of the connection (potentially opening up a man-in-the-middle style attack), but still encrypting the traffic.

 ## Ingress Controller Configuration